 Closer to home, we’ve been practicing complementary medicine and integrative oncology for years.
 Our PhaseOne prehabilitation program is designed to help patients prepare for treatment, tolerate side effects and maintain well-being.
 Patients and caregivers can experience meditation and chair yoga through our free weekly wellness sessions and take advantage of Reiki, nutritional guidance and other health coaching.

 We offer these services because we believe in their benefits, benefits validated by evidence that they make a difference in the lives of the people we serve.
-Learn more about healing therapies and watch this meditation video from Mayo Clinic.
+Learn more about healing therapies at The Ghosh Center.